Big Cypress Fox Squirrel

 Common name

-coat that resemble that of a gray fox, from their comparatively large size
+and red fur coat that resemble that of a gray fox, from their comparatively

-and thick bushy tail, and/or from peculiar way of running along the ground
+large size and thick bushy tail, and/or from peculiar way of running along

 Lifespan

-conditions.
-One individual lived to 18 years of age in captivity.
+average in natural conditions.
+One individual lived to 18 years of age

 Home range